memfault/interrupt/_drafts/memfault-matter.md

 > mflt test hardfault
 ```

 Observe the transmission of the UDP packets to the UDP relay.
-Observe the UDP relay forwarding the information to the memfault cloud.
+Observe the UDP relay forwarding the information to the Memfault cloud.
 And then see the chunks arriving in the [Memfault cloud | Chunks Debug](https://mflt.io/chunks-debug).

 ## Conclusion

-I hope this write-up helps other developers interested in matter to integrate Memfault more easily.
+I hope this write-up helps other developers interested in Matter to integrate Memfault more easily.
 If you have suggestions, create an [issue](https://github.com/markus-becker-tridonic-com/matter-thread-memfault/issues) or better create a [pull request](https://github.com/markus-becker-tridonic-com/matter-thread-memfault/pulls).

-Using memfault you can also improve the quality of your matter device firmware and investigate issues during development and testing more easily as well as be able to on-demand investigate issues at a customer.
+Using Memfault you can also improve the quality of your Matter device firmware and investigate issues during development and testing more easily as well as be able to on-demand investigate issues at a customer.

-In the future, a tighter integration of Memfault and matter can improve the developer experience.
+In the future, a tighter integration of Memfault and Matter can improve the developer experience.

 <!-- Interrupt Keep START -->
 {% include newsletter.html %}